zefparis/equisaddles/replit.md

 ## Overview

 This is a full-stack e-commerce application specialized in selling equestrian saddles.
 The application is built with a modern tech stack featuring React with TypeScript on the frontend, Express.js backend, and PostgreSQL database.
-The application supports multiple languages (FR, EN, NL, ES, DE), integrates with Stripe for payments, and includes an admin panel for content management.
+The application supports multiple languages (FR, EN, NL, ES, DE), integrates with Stripe for payments, includes an admin panel for content management, and features comprehensive DPD shipping integration with real-time calculation capabilities.
+The application is now fully responsive and optimized for mobile devices.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes

+### July 15, 2025 - Complete Responsiveness Implementation
+- Conducted comprehensive responsiveness audit across entire application
+- Applied mobile-first responsive design to all major pages (home, catalog, product, checkout, gallery, cart, contact)
+- Enhanced grid layouts with proper breakpoints (sm, md, lg, xl)
+- Improved navigation components for mobile devices
+- Added custom responsive CSS with media queries for mobile and tablet optimization
+- Implemented touch-friendly button sizes and spacing
+- Optimized cart components and product cards for mobile display
+- Added responsive improvements to footer and header components
+- Application now fully responsive and mobile-optimized across all screen sizes

 ## System Architecture